Fahd-Har/CW2025/README.md

     9. Implemented the `holdBrick()` method and updated `createNewBrick()` and `newGame()` to manage the swap state and ensure the held piece is exposed via `getViewData()`.
     10. Initialized the LevelUp and modified `clearRows()` to check if next level can be advanced after lines are cleared.
     11. Implemented `getLevelUp()` and update `newGame()` to reset the level state.
+    12. Implement the add rising row to show in the Tetris gameboard, and that it moves up by one.

 - **MatrixOperations.java**
     1. Updated the `intersect()` and `merge()` methods to correctly align i and j with the x and y coordinates when checking brick collisions to improve code logic and clarity.
+    2. Created a new method `implementRisingRows()` to initialize the logic for new rows to be pushed from the bottom.
+    3. Implement logic on number of holes in the new row correlates with the current level.

 - **GuiController.java**